rubyatscale/packwerk-extensions/README.md

 A package's privacy boundary is violated when there is a reference to the package's private constants from a source outside the package.

-To enforce privacy for your package, set `enforce_privacy` to `true` on your pack:
+To enforce privacy for your package, set `enforce_privacy` to `true` or `strict` on your pack:

 ```yaml
 # components/merchandising/package.yml
 enforce_privacy: true
 ```

-Setting `enforce_privacy` to true will make all references to private constants in your package a violation.
+Setting `enforce_privacy` to `true` will make all references to private constants in your package a violation.

+Setting `enforce_privacy` to `strict` will have the same effect as `true`, and it will also forbid other packages from having violations towards your package. **This include violations that have been added to their `package_todo.yml` file.**

 ### Using public folders
 You may enforce privacy either way mentioned above and still expose a public API for your package by placing constants in the public folder, which by default is `app/public`.
 The constants in the public folder will be made available for use by the rest of the application.